isotopp/isotopp.github.io/content/posts/2024-02-19-python-slots.md

 ```
 We can see that the optimization is not happening for normal dictionaries.
 Here we get circa 3.5 KB dict size.
-This is comparable to what PHP reports, and also consistent with the size of a single hash.
+This is comparable to what PHP with dynamic instance variables reports,
+and also consistent with the size of a single hash.

 # Some possible explanations